What are roundworms?

-- Environmental: Cats ingest roundworm eggs containing infective larvae from the environment such as soil, or when they come into contact with the faeces of an infected cat.
+- Environmental: Cats ingest roundworm eggs containing infective larvae from the environment such as soil, or when they come into contact with the feces of an infected cat.

 Life cycle of Toxocara cati:

-Eggs are passed in the faeces, at this stage they are not infective.
-Once in the environment they develop into what's known as "second stage larvae".
+Eggs are passed in the feces, at this stage, they are not infective.
+Once in the environment, they develop into what's known as "second stage larvae".
 This takes around three weeks.
 It is at this time that they become infective.
 Eggs can survive in the environment for months.

 Some of these become encysted in the tissues where they are inactive (or dormant).
 When a cat is wormed, the worms in the intestines are killed but the encysted larvae.